RiyaaChauhan/Striver-A2Z/Day_35/readme.md

    - Once we detect the cycle (when `slow == fast`), we can reset one of the pointers (let's say `slow`) to the meeting point and keep it fixed.
    - Then, move the other pointer (say `fast`) around the loop while counting each step until `fast` reaches `slow` again.
    - This count will give you the length of the loop.
+---
+Steps:
+Cycle Detection:

+We use slow and fast pointers to detect the cycle.

+If they meet (slow == fast), we have a cycle.

+Counting the Length of the Loop:

+After detecting the cycle, we reset the slow pointer to where fast met it and start counting nodes until slow reaches fast again.